Immigration to Portugal: Retornados, return migration and first immigrant communities: 1954–1986

 According to a 2017 estimate by Casa de Goa, the Goan association in Portugal, approximately 20,000 people of Goan descent then lived in Portugal.
 However, other estimates suggest that the community may number as many as 50,000.
 The overwhelming majority of Goan-Portuguese people natively speak Portuguese and are Catholic, thus facilitating the integration process that peaked in the 1960s and 1970s, following the Indian annexation.
 Moreover, as the majority came during the 1960s and 1970s, a large proportion of people of Goan descent living in Portugal are second or third generation immigrants, with the overwhelming majority being Portuguese nationals.

 While they are a fraction (about 16%) of the Indians in Portugal, Goans are well-adapted.
 As early as the 19th century, Goans had become members of parliament (e.g. Francisco Gomes) and, by 1958, 23 university professors and 19 politicians of Goan descent were present in the country.
 Of the 14 Prime Ministers in Portuguese democratic history, 2 were of Goan descent: Alfredo Nobre da Costa and António Costa.
 Goans in Portugal are mainly of upper class extraction and work in highly-qualified professions.
 Later, they were joined by migrants of Goan descent from African colonies, especially Mozambique.

-On the other hand, Gujarati speakers from Daman and Diu tended to show lower levels of integration, with a large community found in the Lisbon district of Marvila, where they also have one of the oldest Hindu temples in Portugal.
-Another centre of Gujarati-speaking Indians can be found in the Lisbon district of Olivais and in the southern areas of Loures, where in 1983 the first Hindu temple in Portugal was built.
+On the other hand, Gujarati speakers from Daman and Diu tended to show lower levels of integration, with a large community found in Lisbon metropolitan area, where they also have one of the oldest Hindu temples in Portugal.
+Another centre of Gujarati-speaking Indians can be found in the Lisbon metropolitan area, where in 1983 the first Hindu temple in Portugal was built.
 In particular, Gujarati-speaking people came later with respect to Goan-Portuguese and often lived in marginalised places – including slums – up until the early 2000s.

 In the late 1960s, Portugal also saw an influx of people of Portuguese descent relocating from the Democratic Republic of the Congo.